Skip to main content

 POST /api/auth/otp/verify

-Verifies the OTP and returns session tokens plus the user profile.
+Verifies the OTP and returns the user profile.
+Writes the Supabase session cookies (sb-*-auth-token*) on the response.

 Body: